 In order to achieve one of the requirements, efficient inquiry history management, the title of the query case is automatically set with key information that leads to the identification of the enquirer.
 This means that when an enquiry is received, a list of previous enquiries can be quickly extracted using the search function.

 Operation of the enquiry handling service and the effectiveness of the system

 During this period, the transfer of work between the three organisations proceeded smoothly.
-Communication between the staff was completed on the system, which significantly reduced the amount of communication.
+Communication between representatives was completed on the system, which significantly reduced the amount of communication.

-From the point of view of the third requirement, a system that can respond to requests for business improvements, we responded to requests for business improvements that arose in the course of operation by improving the workflow as follows
+From the point of view of the third requirement, a system that can respond to requests for business improvements, we handled requests for business improvements that arose in the course of operation by improving the workflow as follows:

 - Adding a new flow

 - The receptionist’s only job was to enter the information for the enquiry.
 At some point, the number of questions that could be answered by the receptionist increased, so the workflow was changed to allow the receptionist to answer questions at the same time as entering the information.

 - Addition of a new process (and flow at the same time)

 - Previously, there was a separate contact point for new user registration applications.
 However, as many enquiries are also related to new user registration, the user registration process was incorporated into the enquiry flow.